4.2 4 Explore Ip Configuration

 • ipconfig /all: Provides a more detailed view of your network adapters and their configurations.
 This will show information about your IPv4 and IPv6 addresses, subnet masks, default gateways, DNS servers, and other relevant network settings.

-• Settings App (Windows 10 and later): Navigate to Settings > Network & internet.
+• Settings App (Windows 10 and later): handle to Settings > Network & internet.
 Select the active network connection (Wi-Fi or Ethernet) to view details about your IP address and other settings.

 macOS